netarchivesuite/webdanica/warfile_building.md

 mvn clean install

-The result of this process will generate a webdanica-webapp-war-VERSION.war in the webdanica-webapp-war/target folder
+The result of this process will generate a webdanica-webapp-war-VERSION.war in the webdanica-webapp-war/target folder.

-This is the war-file which is deployed as ROOT.war to tomcat
+This is the war-file which is deployed as ROOT.war to tomcat.

-Furthermore the WEB-INF/lib folder is used as standard lib folder for the webdanica-tools and the scripts of the automatic and manual workflow